HIMANSHUGUPTA123456/MyMovieApp/README.md

 ## Installation

+To install and run the My Movie App on your device, please follow these steps:

+1. Clone the repository: `git clone https://github.com/HIMANSHUGUPTA123456/my-movie-app.git`
+2. Navigate to the project directory: `cd my-movie-app`
+3. Install dependencies: `npm install`
+4. Start the Metro development server: `npm start`
+5. Scan the QR code with the Expo Go app or use the provided links to open the app on an emulator or physical device.

-To run the application make sure you have Expo Go app on your device and paste (exp://exp.host/@himanshugupta6/my-movie-app?release-channel=default) this under URL section.
+Note: Make sure you have Node.js, npm, and Expo CLI installed on your system.

 ## Usage